 Depreciation and amortization expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture, and other intangibles.
-During the three months ended March 31, 2017, depreciation and amortization expense increased by 108.7% primarily for the Company's new accounting software being placed in service during the fourth quarter of 2016.
-Fixed asset purchases (mostly related to technology) totaled approximately \$254 thousand and \$364 thousand during the three months ended March 31, 2017 and March 31, 2016, respectively.
+During the three months ended March 31, 2018, compared to the same period of the prior year, depreciation and amortization expense increased by 8.8% primarily due to new equipment being placed in service in recent months, which will be depreciated going forward.
+Fixed asset purchases (mostly related to technology) totaled approximately \$162 thousand and \$254 thousand during the three months ended March 31, 2018 and March 31, 2017, respectively.